-Orale! is a popular Mexican restaurant in Medellín with authentic and good Mexican food.
+Orale! is a popular Mexican restaurant in Medellín with good Mexican food.
 Also, this restaurant is Mexican-owned.
-So, this restaurant has very authentic traditional Mexican food.
+So, this restaurant has some authentic traditional Mexican dishes on the menu.

 Orale! has reportedly been in business for about 15 years.
 It’s located in Laureles and is popular with locals.